The best employee value propositions (EVPs) are the ones that resonate with us.

 Don’t leave your recruitment process down to luck.
 Take our quiz and find out what improvements you can make to your hiring strategy.

 In employer branding, resonance happens when we are able to tap into the story which is playing out in the minds of those we want to reach.
 That is their own version of their “natural frequency.”
 Are we on the same wavelength?
 Do we hit home and speak to their wants and needs?

-From attraction and recruitment to staff retention, a successful value proposition will help you land the talent and keep them, but what style of EVP works best for your organisation and how do you go about creating or reworking yours?
+From talent attraction to employee retention, a successful value proposition will help you resonate, but what style of EVP works best and how do you go about creating or reworking yours?

 14 great examples of effective employee value propositions

 “Heart and soul.
 Passion and personality.”

 Nando’s EVP emphasizes the passion and soul of their employees.
 But importantly, they don’t take themselves too seriously.

 “It really comes down to the fact that we genuinely care for one another.
 It’s more than just a job we come to every day.
 We want everyone in our family to be happy and succeed, so we keep an eye out for each other, inspire each other and celebrate with each other.”